Get Started with AI Guard

 );

-Starting with dd-trace-rb v2.25.0, a new Ruby SDK is available.
-This SDK offers a simplified interface for interacting with the REST API directly from JavaScript applications.
+The Ruby SDK (dd-trace-rb v2.25.0 or later) offers a simplified interface for interacting with the REST API directly from Ruby applications.

 The following sections provide practical usage examples: